nibirj/nibirj/README.md

 ### Hello, my name is Nikita Birjukovs 👋

-I am a second-year student of computer science at TalTech.
+I am a second-year student of computer science at TalTech 📚.

-I speak Russian, Estonian and English.
+I speak Russian, Estonian and English 3️⃣.

-I have some experience in web development (front-end and back-end).
+I have some experience in web development (front-end and back-end) 💻.

-Also I know: Java, Python, PHP, JavaScript, Node.js, Spring, Angular.
+Also I know: Java 📙, Python 🐍, PHP ➿, JavaScript🟧, Node.js 🎒, Spring 🟩, Angular🅰️.

 During my university studies I have encountred many difficulties which have made me realise that there is no such thing as an unsolvable problem but rather that it is only a matter of time for me to find a solution.  💪🏻